Who is the most important person on our health journey?

 How to make empowered choices while ‘in the hot seat’

-Now, it’s all well and good to think about these things when we’re not on the spot, but how do you put this into practice under pressure, when you’re face-to-face with them or in the dental chair?
+Now, it’s all well and good to think about these things when we’re not on the spot.
+However, how do you put this into practice when you’re on the examination table or in the dental chair?

 - Take a deep breath.
 Take several, if needed.
 Lots of people forget to breathe properly when they’re under pressure or stressed out.